Evernote Review (How To Get Organised & Remember Everything!)

 The simplicity of this application is shown with the method in which you construct your web clippings.
 Once you have installed the application you will notice that any attempt to take screenshots will result in you being faced with a drag and drop box from which you can cut a segment of the screenshot.
 This works in a similar fashion to the snipping tool that is built into Windows 7.

 The interface of the program is fairly simplistic.
-There is a pane at the top which features the main controls of the application such as ‘new note’, ‘view all notes’ etc. which are pretty much self explanatory.
-There is a large window by default on the right hand side, which is where you type and create your notes and web clippings.
+There is a pane at the top which features the main controls of the application such as ‘new note’, ‘view all notes’ etc. which are pretty much self-explanatory.
+There is a large window by default on the right-hand side, which is where you type and create your notes and web clippings.
 To the left of that, there is another similarly sized window which is where you keep track of all your notes.
 There is a list of all your latest notes and clippings.

 Other features include the ability to compile notebooks consisting of anything such as photos or web cuttings so you can create a virtual scrapbook of your favourite celebs or whatever you can find around the place.